 Equipment for Making Road Emergencies Easier

 Road emergencies do happen and it is best not to be caught out without proper emergency equipment.
 Visibility is vital to human and horse life when parked alongside a road, so be sure you have proper emergency identifiers.
-Working in low light, or darkness, can make the situation more challenging, so be sure you have a portable light source.
+Additionally, working in low light, or darkness, makes the situation more challenging, so be sure you have a portable light source.

 Tools such as a fire extinguisher, a shovel and a horse first aid kit can enable you to provide immediate assistance to your situation or anothers.
-Flat tires happen so be sure you can jack up the horse trailer.
-You will most likely be detaching from your empty trailer at your destination, so be sure the trailer can be left with the wheels chocked.
+Be prepared for on the road emergencies.
+Flat tires happen make sure you can jack up the horse trailer.
+Once at your destination you will most likely be detaching from your empty trailer, so be sure the trailer can be left with the wheels chocked.

 Horse Trailer and Truck Emergency Equipment Checklist

 - Triangle emergency reflectors – provide visibility along the roadside.